 I will show you how to make 10 new pins in about 20 minutes!
 Because, in order to gain the most of these new changes, you’re going to have to step up your pin creating strategy!
 But, it’ll be worth it because your fresh, new pins have a better chance at being shown in related search results, than a older pin.

-Here’s what works for me and my pins receive over 1 million monthly viewers on Pinterest and my blog receives over 40,000 monthly views from Pinterest alone!
+Here’s my Pinterest marketing strategy.
+It works for me and my pins receive over 1 million monthly viewers on Pinterest and my blog receives over 50,000 monthly views from Pinterest alone!
 I love Pinterest!

 How To Be A Smart Pinner

 How I create and share fresh pins on Pinterest, quickly and effectively!

 Tailwind saves me time by batch-scheduling, so you’re not a slave to pinning manually all day long.
 What Pinterest doesn’t seem to like is pinning a lot at once, and then no activity.

 New to Tailwind, is the SmartGuide!
 I just noticed this today, and love that it lets me know I’m on my best Pinterest behaviour.
 The last thing I want is to be marked as SPAM!

 The SmartGuide will alert you if you’re repinning the same pin to too many boards, or if you are pinning too much, which may effect your reach.